petrovvlatko/mega-backend/README.md

 # This is a Nest.JS boilerplate and will include JWT auth and PostgreSQL integration

+## This README is a work in progress, and is more of a notebook for me while I build this API

+* Please be patient while I construct a proper readme

 ## Handling Migrations

 * FIRST - Run ```yarn build``` before running ```run``` or ```revert```